jukkan/release-plans/content/posts/about.md

 So, I registered the domain releaseplans.net domain.
 Then, after some trial and error, I managed to get my very first Hugo based website up and running.
 And here you are now!💪

 You're free to bookmark this site and access it for an online copy of the Release Plans report, refreshed on a daily basis.
-Alternatively, if you want to download your own .pbix copy of it, it's available on GitHub.
+Alternatively, if you want to download your own .pbix copy of it, it's available on [GitHub](https://github.com/jukkan/release-plans).

+If you spot any errors or come across ideas on how you'd improve the report, feel free to open a GitHub issue and I'll take a look at it!